 Somewhere in between many other sectors will be trying to figure out how to manage their furloughed staff and whether there will be sufficient demand for their businesses’ products and services going forward.

 What is clear is that CEOs of these companies and their international counterparts will be closely monitored in my view.
 The reason is that they will shape investors’ approaches over the coming weeks.
 The leading question will be: “Can businesses survive on their own or will they need the ongoing government support?”

 Many companies are suspending earnings guidance as they are at a loss to understand how their own business will perform.
 There may even be some businesses that may never bounce back.

 In broad terms, the real issue is retaining the muscle memory of the World’s economy.
 The virus has caused a supply and demand shock at the same time, because many companies are no longer able to produce, due to interrupted supply chains, and many consumers are no longer able to consume due to restrictions in public life and business closures.

 When the lockdown is lifted the hospitality sector will probably be the last to open their doors but distancing will still pose a problem in terms of the desire of past patrons to revisit old favourites!
 The Covid 19 Lockdown is not over yet but we are seeing the buds of hope.

 Hold or Twist?

-In the meantime, the most consistent route to avail of recent and further retrenchment is to apply a Euro Cost Averaging approach for monthly contributions to pension funds or invest large tranches in a phased manner.
-By investing“on the drip”, so to speak, we believe that sensible buying opportunities will emerge over the coming weeks.
+In the meantime, I believe strongly that the most consistent route to avail of recent and further retrenchment is to apply a Euro Cost Averaging approach for monthly contributions to pension funds or invest large tranches in a phased manner.
+By investing “on the drip”, so to speak, we believe that sensible buying opportunities will emerge over the coming weeks.